 A better understanding of the value of DERs - especially the value of services ancillary to the grid - will help utilities and regulators understand the full impact and opportunity of these assets.
-A roadmap for DERs has been laid out through previous work on energy storage: The UTC conducted foundational work227 to understand regulatory barriers.
-Five different pilot projects, funded in part by grants from the state's Clean Energy Fund (CEF)228 and supported by analysis by the Pacific Northwest National Laboratory (PNNL), showed how storage can provide a range of services to the grid, such as energy shifting, flexibility and improved distribution system efficiency.229
+A roadmap for DERs has been laid out through previous work on energy storage.
+The UTC conducted foundational work224 to understand regulatory barriers.
+Five different pilot projects, funded in part by grants from the exchange.energy.gov/Default.aspx#Foald9d24afcd-e292-4ea2-a4d3-d36e2b9dd9c7.